Planting Summer Pots – Part 1

 • If you are choosing a pot for use all year, it is wise to use a frost proof terracotta pot instead of a frost resistant pot.
 Frost resistant pots may still crack if temperatures are consistently low.

-• You must ensure that your pots have adequate drainage to ensure that your plants do not become waterlogged.
+• Ensure your pots have adequate drainage so your plants don’t become waterlogged.

 • Avoid potting a plant that has a small root-ball into a large container, as the excess compost can become waterlogged and lead to root rot.

-• For additional visual interest look out for unusual containers such as old buckets, sinks and tins that make a great alternative to traditional plant pots
+• Look out for unusual containers such as old buckets, sinks, troughs and tins that make a great alternative to traditional plant pots.

 Composts